Ferrostar

 • Modern - The core is written in Rust, making it easy to contribute to, maintain, and port to new architectures.
 Platform specific libraries for iOS and Android leverage the best features of Swift and Kotlin.

 • Vendor-neutral - As a corollary to its extensibility, Ferrostar is vendor-neutral, and welcomes PRs to add support for additional vendors.
-We do not collect telemetry for any vendor (though developers may of course add their own when needed).
+The core Ferrostar components do not upload telemetry to any vendor (though developers may add their own).

 • Open-source - Ferrostar is open-source.
 No funky strings; just BSD.